 That’s it … there are absolutely none where I can think of.
-In my eyes fake arguements are:
+In my eyes fake arguments are:

-- German Autobahn are the safest in whole Europe with the least deadly accidents!
+- German Autobahn is the safest in the whole of Europe with the least deadly accidents!

 While this might be true, this does not mean, that you can’t make them even safer, saving even more lives.
 So, if you can make them safer by reducing speeds to 120 to 140km/h, why not?

 - You would only save 2% of overall carbon dioxide emissions by reducing speed limits!